SAP Articles

 Strategies for Negotiating SAP RISE Agreements with SAP Negotiation Advisors

-SAP RISE agreements are different from traditional SAP contracts.
-They bundle cloud services, infrastructure, and managed support into a single offering, which sounds straightforward—but the complexities are in the details.
-I’ve worked with clients who initially found RISE appealing but later faced unexpected challenges.
-Here’s how to navigate these agreements effectively.
+So, when it comes to SAP RISE agreements, they’re totally different from your traditional SAP contracts.
+They bundle cloud services, infrastructure, and managed support into one package, which sounds simple—but the real challenges are hiding in the details.

 What Makes SAP RISE Unique